 Hattiesburg is a city in south Mississippi offering both big city advantages and small-town charm.
 Known as “Hub City” due to its central location between Jackson (MS), Gulfport/Biloxi (MS), New Orleans (LA), and Mobile (AL), Hattiesburg is an ideal destination for travelers all over the south.

 After visiting a few times, this our guide to visiting Hattiesburg, including where to stay, what to do, where to eat, and when to visit.
 It has a lot to offer, so play and stay a while!

 Where To Stay

-The Courtyard Hattiesburg is the perfect place to stay during your visit.
-Its in a great location for easily getting around town.
+The perfect place to stay in Hattiesburg is the Courtyard Hattiesburg.
+Its in an excellent location for quickly getting around town.
 The hotel has an outdoor pool, onsite restaurant and bar, fitness center, plus free parking and Wi-Fi.

-Rooms at the Courtyard Hattiesburg are very spacious and nicely decorated.
-They have comfortable beds with luxury bedding, smart TVs with steaming capabilities, a mini-fridge, microwave, work desk, and nice sitting area.
+The Courtyard Hattiesburg’s rooms are very spacious and nicely decorated.
+They have comfortable beds with luxury bedding, smart TVs with streaming capabilities, a mini-fridge, microwave, work desk, and sitting area.
 The rooms are great for relaxing after a long day of exploring all that Hattiesburg has to offer.

 What To Do in Hattiesburg

 The Hattiesburg Zoo is home to nearly 100 species of animals from around the world.
 It is divided into three geographical regions (The Americas, Asia, and Africa), each housing animals that are native to that area.
 The most popular animals are by far the Two-Toed Sloths.